suryakamalog/art-portfolio/README.md

 # Art Portfolio

-Art portfolio website created in React and Firebase.
+Art portfolio website created with React and Firebase.